 Address: 47 Sukhumvit Soi 15 Klongtoey

-Thonglor is an upscale street in Bangkok, popular with wealthy locals and increasingly becoming a popular tourist destination.
+Don’t know where to stay in Bangkok for nightlife?
+Thonglor is an upscale street in the city, popular with wealthy locals and increasingly becoming a popular tourist destination.
 It’s lined with boutique shops, fine dining restaurants, as well as clubs and bars.
 Beer lovers will want to stop by Brew Pub, which serves up drinks from micro-breweries around the world.
 Its located on the ground floor of an outdoor mall, so sit with a drink and enjoy some people watching and conversations with friends.
 If you prefer to sit higher up, head to Baan Puen Bar, a rooftop bar which serves good food and is known for its live music.
 And if clubbing is more your style, head to the Do Not Disturb Club which plays EDM music and highlights local DJs.

 Silom is known as the financial centre of Bangkok, but it’s also well-known for its lively nightlife.
 It was the city’s first red light district, and as such is packed with plenty of go-go bars and karaoke parlours.
 Additionally, it’s a hub for Bangkok’s gay community.
 Sky Bar at the Lebua State Tower is a popular tourist destination.
 It was featured in the film The Hangover II, and now plenty of people are eager to enjoy a drink and the beautiful view over the city.
 If you’d prefer a quieter spot, head to Cloud 47.
 With a more relaxed vibe, this rooftop bar offers up cheap drinks and excellent food.
 And if you prefer to dance the night away, Tapas Room is a club where you can shake it to Latin-inspired house music.